 Early recovery, as we know, is a precarious time.
 Sober living with Cornerstone could be the perfect platform from which a life free of drugs and alcohol can begin.
 All we ask of you is that you remain respectful to other residents and that you remain clean and sober.

 We believe that recovery should never be rushed, we have seen people return to living with families and loved ones far too early.
 It is naive to think that you can move back to towns and cities where you used to drink or use, and expect everything to be ok.
 It’s important to remember that relapse can be fatal.
-At Cornerstone we understand the difficulties that early recovery brings, therefore your stay within one of our licensed recovery homes ends when you are ready.
+At Cornerstone, we understand the difficulties that early recovery brings, therefore your stay within one of our California sober living homes ends when you are ready.
 We have clients that have left after a few months, and others that have stayed with us for a few years.

 Will it Improve My Chances in Recovery?